hug0-cstrs/holbertonschool-shell/basics/README.md

 Project done during **Full Stack Software Engineering studies** at **Holberton School**.
 It aims to learn about basics commands, navigation, files and directories in **Shell**.

 # Technologies
-* C files are compiled using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
-* C files are written according to the `C89 standard`
 * Scripts written in Bash 5.0.17(1)
 * Tested on Ubuntu 20.04 LTS